-- > A rotate left one word step that can be implemented by wiring alone. - > The Byte Substitution step, where the same S-boxes as used in the main encryption flow are used. - > An 128-bit XOR step, which can again be easily implemented using 128 CNOT gates. - 141 International Journal of Emerging Engineering Research and Technology V3 I12 December 2015
+- a) A rotate left one word step that can be implemented by wiring alone. - b) The Byte Substitution step, where the same S-boxes as used in the main encryption flow are used. - c) An 128-bit XOR step, which can again be easily implemented using 128 CNOT gates.

-Pipelined implementation of AES encryption
+Pipelined Implementation of AES Encryption